swup/fragment-plugin/README.md

   opacity: 0;
 }
 /*
-* The transition for the named rule "switchUsers"
-*/
-html[data-fragment-visit=switchUsers] .transition-items {
-  transition: opacity 250ms;
-}
-html[data-fragment-visit=switchUsers].is-animating .transition-items {
-  opacity: 0;
-}
-/*
-* The transition for the named rule "overlay"
+* The transitions for the named rules "openOverlay" and "closeOverlay" */ html[data-fragment-visit=openOverlay] .transition-overlay, html[data-fragment-visit=closeOverlay] .transition-overlay {
-*/
-html[data-fragment-visit=openOverlay] .transition-overlay,
-html[data-fragment-visit=closeOverlay] .transition-overlay {